 “Although we are told (and want to believe), “You are not your job,” the messages from employers, colleagues and the media counter that well intentioned adage with “You are exactly what you do, how well you do it and what you earn”.”
 Brené Brown

 Over the next few years I explored more fully the world of counselling and psychotherapy, expanded my business, developed my approach, became a BACP Accredited Counsellor and qualified as a Coach.
 And here I am.
 But that’s still only a part of me and what I offer in my work.
-I’ve come to realise that who I am and my work are synonymous and that it’s time to be open about my spirituality and how the development and offering of Soul Facilitation is a new addition to my practice that deeply resonates with who I am and what I believe to be much needed in this ever changing and demanding world.
+I’ve come to realise that who I am and my work are synonymous and that it’s important to be open about my spirituality and how this has deeply influenced my practice.